 Important Characteristics of Emotion

-- Emotions are usually intense and short-term
+- Emotion in psychology are usually intense and short-term

 - They are triggered by specific events